xtaci/kcptun/README.md

 2. Paypal
 https://www.paypal.me/xtaci

-Your name or github name will be listed in this page by default.
+Your name or github name will be listed on this page by default.

 ### References